philipdaquin/friend-recommendation-infra/README.md

-# Friend Recommendation Kubernetes Manifest Files [POC]
+# Friend Recommendation Config Management / K8s Manifests [POC]
 **Actively Tracked by Argo CD Image Updater**

 This repo serves the single source of truth for facilitating the CD pipelines